• Skip to primary navigation

 Smoke and flavor-wise, I buy lumberjack, bear mountain, and knotty wood pellets.

 If you buy a lot of meat, which I'm guessing you do, Costco has a solid Traeger Gourmet Blend that is well priced.
-This one I used to make this pork ribs recipe and my tender smoked beef back ribs.
+This one I used to make this pork ribs recipe, my juicy and tender smoked beef plate ribs and my tender smoked beef back ribs.

 If you want to try something different, you can use various spice rubs, sauces, and even juices to enhance the flavor of your smoked pork ribs.